joanapaulas/training-material/topics/transcriptomics/tutorials/functional-enrichment/tutorial.md

 > 4. In the tool menu, navigate to `Filter and Sort -> Filter data on any column using simple expressions`.
 >
 >    > ### {% icon comment %} Comments
 >    > The study set represents the differentially expressed genes.
 These were chosen as having an adjusted p-value for the differential expression test (last column) smaller than a given threshold.
-This value is arbitrary, so you may choose the level of significance you want.
+The level of significance is gone to depend the results that you pretend to know, i.e., if is god to have an big selection of study set or not.
 In this case, we selected the genes with an adjusted p-value < 0,05.
 If you open the *trapnellPopulation.tab* file, the column 7 corresponds to the **p-values**.
 >    {: .comment}
 >
->    > Let's go create the study sample.
+>    > Let's go create the study set with the help of the **Filter** tool.
 >
 > 5. **Filter** {% icon tool %}: We need to change the following settings:
 >